Isaac-To/adFreeSearch/README.md

 ## 1.1.
 Features

 - [x] Self Hostable, you can build this on docker with the provided Docker files or just run it through the main.py file.
+- [x] Supports the aggregation of results from multiple sources.
-- [x] Google link based tracker stripping
+- [x] Strips the link based tracking of results that are derived from search engines.
-- [x] Ranking of results based on multiple sources
+- [x] Ranking of results based on multiple sources and how often the source occurs.
+The more times that the result appears across different sources, the higher it will be ranked on the output.
-- ~~[x] A proxy (masks the client's IP as the server is making the request, stripping then forwarding it on) &larr; needs more work but exists in an alpha state.
-Currently strips script elements if it is detected to reference external JS files.
-Common web building frameworks will need to be added in the future.~~ **(insecure)**
 - [x] Minimalist design, free of ads or any images (speeds up render times)
 - [x] No JS
 - [x] Doesn't store IPs, queries (except when it may print on the console (usually an accident of mine for forgetting to remove or comment out print statements used in testing))
-- [x] All interactions are made through POST requests
+- [x] All interactions are made through POST requests where possible
 - [x] A widget sidebar (shows up based on the queries featuring information from a variety of sources)
 - [x] Image search (only deviantart right now)
-- [x] Derives results from multiple search engines and ranks them

 ## 1.2.
 To-Dos

 - Dark Mode (Currently compatible with browser wide dark modes)
-  - You can use an extension like Dark Reader or in Chrome, go to [Flags](chrome://flags) and enable force dark theme globally
+  - You can use an extension like Dark Reader or in a Chromium based browser, go to [Chrome Flags](chrome://flags/#enable-force-dark), [Edge Flags](edge://flags/#enable-force-dark), and enable force dark theme globally
 - Add more image sources
 - Add adjustable settings
 - Add video search